bcgov/smk-cli/docs/edit-layer.md

 #### OR

 `Or` Queries indicate that the query should return results for any one of the parameter conditions.
-This qill result in queries with a larger volume of results.
+This will result in queries with a larger volume of results.

 #### NOT